Frequently Asked Questions

 What about that white building, with all the broken windows?

 That is Progress Hall.
 It was built in 1893 and it housed the chapel, barbershop, patient library, and for a time the Psychiatric Museum.
 It was slated to be torn down by the prison.

 Is the museum haunted?

 Some people think so while others don’t.
 Many paranormal investigation groups routinely visit both our location here and the Wyeth-Tootle Mansion.
 These groups have reported paranormal activity on a regular basis in many locations throughout the museum.
 Some of these paranormal investigations are open to the public.
-If you are interested in joining them or learning more about their findings on previous investigations you can start by visiting some of their websites.
+Check out our group tours page for more information!
+If you are interested in learning more about their findings on previous investigations you can start by visiting some of their websites.

 Can I take pictures?

 Absolutely!
 We'd also love if you shared them on social media!